mike2jang/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    we can use.)
    - As soon as we've selected your pentesters, and have moved your pentest to the "Planned" state, you'll see them in your Slack channel.
+1. When our pentesters start analyzing your asset, we'll move your pentest state to "Live".
 1. You may get questions from your pentesters in Slack.
 You can also elaborate on your requirements in that same channel.
 1. As our pentesters analyze your asset, they'll add updates frequently in your